-The Regional Center for Border Health, Inc. College of Health Careers is now approved to provide Veteran Services through the GI Bill ®
+The Regional Center for Border Health, Inc. College of Health Careers is now approved to provide

+Veteran Services through the GI Bill ®

 Individuals who are veterans, the VA can help you cover the cost of furthering your education and skills through benefits to pay for tuition, housing, training and other expenses related to your education.
-VA education and training benefits are provided through the U.S. Department of Veterans Affairs.
+VA education and training benefits are provided through the U.S.

+Department of Veterans Affairs.

-Reginal Center for Border Health, Inc. College of Health Careers welcomes all veterans to apply and use their Veteran's education benefits towards the job training program offered.
+Regional Center for Border Health, Inc. College of Health Careers welcomes all veterans to apply and use their Veteran's education benefits towards their education program.